 Tech giant Microsoft has launched its own version of Google Wave — Microsoft Loop, a new Office collaboration app.

-According to TechCrunch, Loop is a new app — and concept — that takes the Fluid framework, which provides developers with flexible components to mix and match in order to create real-time editing-based applications, to create a new experience for users to collaborate on documents.
+According to TechCrunch, Loop is a new app — and concept — that takes the Fluid framework, which provides developers with flexible components to mix and match to create real-time editing-based applications and create a new experience for users to collaborate on documents.

 In many ways, that was also the promise of Google Wave — real-time collaboration plus a developer framework and protocol to bring Wave everywhere, the report said.